 Just as a matter of exposition, let me say that I have always looked at cities as prepositions.
 And for me, my hometown of St. Louis was a FROM.
 People from St. Louis tended to marry other people from St. Louis who then spawn another generation of people from St. Louis who only want to know, “where did you go to high school?” so they would know where to place you within the food chain of St. Louis society.

 You furrow your brow and wonder, is that really so important once you have begun growing more hair out of your ears and nose than atop your head?
-But it evidently is in St. Louis, an insulated former large city which has been losing its population base since the mid-1850’s when it peaked as the fourth largest city in the nation (another of those god awful early peaks).
+But it evidently is in St. Louis, an insulated former large city that has been losing its population base since 1900 when it peaked as the fourth largest city in the nation (another of those god awful early peaks).
 Seems once Chicago became the rail-head and goods were carried (along with the people) east and west along the rails rather than north and south along the Mississippi River, well, old St. Lou was up a creek, even though it was a rather wide, impressive creek at that.
 Ergo, I am FROM St. Louis.

 After escaping one’s birthplace and establishing your bona fides in abject failure, one’s twenties should then be a decade of experimentation.
 There is no better way to find out what you should be doing than by discovering what it is you shouldn’t be engaged in.
 And the way you find that out is by having other people call you into their office to inform you, “This isn’t working out the way we had anticipated.
 Don’t let the door hit you in the ass on the way out.”